NLeSC/embodied-emotions-scripts/README.md

 `folia2txt.py` -> Script to extract text from a folia xml file (use with batch_do_python.sh)
 `inspect_folia.py` -> Inspect FoLiA XML file to determine whether it matches our expectations (old, not used for project, because none of the files matched our expectations)

-## Kaf-tag
+### Kaf-tag

 Scripts to do things with kaf/tag files.

 `generate_kaf.sh` -> Batch generate kaf-files from folia files (run from project directory)
 `folia2kaf.py` -> Create a KAF file for each act in a FoLiA file (used with `generate_kaf.sh`)

 Because for some reason, we used different folia files to generate the tag files and these folia files were  not available anymore, the tag files needed fixing.
-`batch_fix_tags.sh` -> Batch fix word ids in the tag-files (run from project directory)
-`fix_tags.py` -> Script that generates a tag file with new word ids
+`batch_fix_tags.sh` -> Batch fix word ids in the tag-files (run from project directory) `fix_tags.py` -> Script that generates a tag file with new word ids

 `batch_add_tags.sh` -> Batch add annotations in tag files to FoLiA files (run from project directory)
 `kaf2folia.py` -> Insert KAF annotations into a FoLiA files (used with `batch_add_tags.sh`)

+### LIWC

+`print_liwc_cat.py` -> Script to print all words in a LIWC category to std out
+`liwc2csv.py` -> Script to generate statistics on LIWC entities for each folia file in a directory

+### Embem

+Other scripts.

+`heem2csv.py` -> Count the numbers of words annotated with heem entities in the annotation corpus `translate_labels.py` -> Translate Dutch HEEM labels to English